snyderc6/TeacherDashboard/README.md

 The final report is located in the documentation folder.

 Data information:
-The data sources are located in the box folder.
+The data sources are located in the box folder (make sure to put them in file called data in the Clustering_Vis folder).